filippi-claudia/champ/README.md

 CHAMP utilizes various other program packages:

 1. [Parser](https://github.com/neelravi/mpi-libfdf-parser):
-   An easy-to-use and easy-to-extend keyword-value pair based input file parser written in Fortran 2008.
+   An easy-to-use and easy-to-extend keyword-value pair-based input file parser written in Fortran 2008.
 This parser uses a heavily modified libFDF library and is written by [Ravindra Shinde](https://github.com/neelravi).
 It can parse keyword-value pairs, blocks of data, and general variables with different physical units in an order-independent manner.
 Our implementation can handle multiple data types and file formats.
 The parser is kept as a library in the code, however, it can be easily adapted by any other Fortran-based code.

 2. [TREXIO](https://github.com/TREX-CoE/trexio):
    TREXIO is an open-source file format and library developed for the storage and manipulation of data produced by quantum chemistry calculations.
 CHAMP can read the starting wavefunction from a trexio file.
 The library has interfaces to a lot of quantum chemical programs.